Data entry in the IIP interface

 Below you seen an example of the same table as in the user interface above, but with a couple of pasted values that could not be validated and hence the data cannot be saved.

 All data types are validated prior to saving the values to IUCLID itself and errors are indicated as above.
-This allows the user to quickly correct the data, e.g. by re-pasting corrected values.
+This allows the user to quickly correct the data, as in an Excel table.

-Please note the current topics for clarification of the scope of the functionality in the present version.
-In future versions, the scope will be further extended.
+Please note the current topics for clarification of the scope of the pasting functionality in version 1.4.0.
+In future versions, the functionality for pasting will be further extended.

 As long as the pasted information cannot be correctly validated, the save button (upper right corner) remains inactive.
 This prevents to provoke errors in IUCLID.